kumail-hassan/flipper-zero/README.md

 - **Toolbox Extravaganza**: Equip yourself with the right tools for the job!
 Our toolbox is filled with utilities, scripts, and resources to make your Flipper Zero experience smoother than ever.

+- **Development**: An intermediate level of C knowledge is recommended for comfortable programming.
+C, C++, and armv7m assembly languages are supported for Flipper applications.

 Happy flipping! 🚀